NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 `1.InsectSoup/Img0920+LG+C2.tif` - an insect soup image of Diptera - true flies
 - from Australia, courtesy of the Australian Museum.

-1. Use the open file using one of
+Use the open file using one of
 * File, Open;
 * `CTRL + O` or
 * Open button on toolbar
 * Drag-and-drop; at the time of writing, this doesn't work on Mac - we will fix this in a future release

-The `TIFF` image is just under 300 MB; some images can be as large as 800MB.
-It takes several seconds to read files this large.

 ![Insect soup](images/soup.jpg)